Accusoft/PrizmDocServerSdkDotNet/docfx_project/how-to/combine-to-pdf.md

 namespace Demos
 {
     class Program
     {
         static void Main(string[] args)
         {
             MainAsync().GetAwaiter().GetResult();
         }

         static async Task MainAsync()
         {
             var prizmDocServer = new PrizmDocServerClient(/* your connection info */);

             // Take a DOCX file and replace its cover page with a boilerplate cover,
-      // append a boilerplate back page, and then produce a new PDF. var result = await prizmDocServer.CombineToPdfAsync(
+            // append a boilerplate back page, and then produce a new PDF.
+            ConversionResult result = await prizmDocServer.CombineToPdfAsync(
                 new[] {
-          new SourceDocument("boilerplate-cover-page.pdf"), // start with a boilerplate cover page new SourceDocument("project-proposal.docx", pages: "2-"), // keep all but the first page of the "main" document new SourceDocument("boilerplate-back-page.pdf") // end with a boilerplate back page }
+                    // start with a boilerplate cover page new ConversionSourceDocument("boilerplate-cover-page.pdf"),
+                    // keep all but the first page of the "main" document new ConversionSourceDocument("project-proposal.docx", pages: "2-"),
+                    // end with a boilerplate back page new ConversionSourceDocument("boilerplate-back-page.pdf")
+                }
             );

             // Save the result to "output.pdf".
             await result.RemoteWorkFile.SaveAsync("output.pdf");
         }
     }
 }
 ```